flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

 # of this is the return value for reduce.
 memo.send(:+, 4) # => 10
 ```
-If you don't declare an initial value, the initial value will be the first element of the collection.
 There's also the option of passing a block instead of the name of a function, which would look like
 ```ruby
 array.reduce(0) { |sum, element| sum + element } # => 10
 ```
 for the example above.

+If you don't declare an initial value, the initial value will be the first element of the collection.
+This is *very* important!
+If, for example, you have an array of object and you're using `#reduce` to get the sum of a particular attribute, leaving out an initial value will lead to strange and undesirable result.

 Some Interesting Map and Reduce Examples
 ========================================